capacitor-community/sqlite/README.md

 ## CAPACITOR 3 (Master)

-🚨 Since release 3.4.1-4 ->> 🚨
+🚨 Since release 3.4.1 ->> 🚨
-  MacOS only, databases location for Electron can be set in `the config.config.ts` as followed:
+  Databases location for Electron can be set in `the config.config.ts` as followed:
   plugins: {
     CapacitorSQLite: {
-      electronMacLocation: "/YOUR_DATABASES_PATH"
+      electronMacLocation: "/YOUR_DATABASES_PATH",
+      electronWindowsLocation: "C:\\ProgramData\\CapacitorDatabases",
+      electronLinuxLocation: "/home/CapacitorDatabases"
     }
   }
   For existing databases, YOU MUST COPY old databases to the new location